 Trade Platinum with AvaTrade UK

 Even though Platinum can be found in meteorites, it is considered to be one of the rarest metals on earth.
 Platinum is mined and produced in a quantity of 5 million troy ounces.
-By comparison, the gold industry mines 85 million troy ounces a year, and silver 547 million.
+By comparison, the gold trading industry mines 85 million troy ounces a year, and silver 547 million.
 Both of these metals are also considered rare.
 AvaTrade offers platinum CFD trading with special benefits:

 - Trade platinum and other metals with competitive spreads

-- Comfortable leverage of 50:1 on platinum
+- Comfortable trading leverage of on platinum

 - Employ different strategies to maximise your trades